 There are many churches of outstanding interest in Greece.
 We have selected to describe some of the most important and popular ones.
 For more churches in Greece, you can find more information about churches in different regions and locations in Greece and the Greek islands.

 Monasteries of Meteora

 Meteora is the second largest monastic state, after Mount Athos located in Thessaly area, close to kalambaka.
 It is a living monument part of the world culture and consists of 24 monasteries perched on the huge smooth grey rocks.
-Today, only 6 of them are active inhabited by either monks or nuns.
+Today, only 6 of them are actively inhabited by either monks or nuns.
 Most of the monasteries were built by hermits between 14th and 15th century.
-Given the secluded location, it is worth mentioning that the survival of these monks was based on the use of the fertile valleys where corn, grapes and potatoes were cultivated.
-Meteora is a unique place with devine atmopshere and bewitching view from the top of the rocks.
+Given the secluded location, it is worth mentioning that the survival of these monks was based on the use of the fertile valleys where corn, grapes, and potatoes were cultivated.
+Meteora is a unique place with a divine atmosphere and a bewitching view from the top of the rocks.

 Monastery of Saint John in Patmos